 The State Historic Preservation Office, via anecdotal evidence, learned that grants provided to communities and owners of historic properties over the past year are having an economic impact and have potential for even more economic impact.
 For example, the Historic Architectural Assistance Funds (HAAF) granted to downtown Rawlins has brought about enough community interest and leveraged funding to open a business and complete a façade renovation.
 "The Carbon County Museum is relocating to downtown Rawlins.
 The HAAF grant helped facilitate the move and the museum will be an important anchor in our historic downtown." said Pam Thayer, Rawlins DDA/Main Street Executive Director.
 Based on multiple studies, we know that museums rank among the top three family vacation destinations, and that trips including cultural and heritage activities comprise one of the most popular and significant segments of the travel industry, accounting for over 23% of all domestic trips.
 According to the National Trust for Historic Preservation, visitors to historic sites and cultural attractions, including museums, stay 53% longer and spend 36% more money than other kinds of tourists.

 In addition, quality of life issues contribute significantly to decisions businesses make in choosing to relocate, including access to cultural resources that includes a dynamic museum community.

-State Parks, Historic Sites and Trails provide a major tourism component to the state of Wyoming and which indicates that the division is a strong economic driver for the state.
-Recent focus on developing world class mountain biking trails at various state parks, constructing requested amenities including shower houses and visitor centers has increased visitation and, with it, economic impact to those regions.
+Wyoming State Parks, Historic Sites & Trails is a vital tourism component to the state.
+Data clearly shows that the division is a strong economic driver for the state and the surrounding communities.
+Wyoming State Parks, Historic Sites & Trails continues to improve facilities to generate more visitation and improve visitor satisfaction.
+Recent construction project focus on developing world class mountain biking trails, constructing requested amenities including shower houses and visitor centers has increased visitation and, with it, economic impact to those regions.
 Our snowmobile trails have been voted within the top 10 by SNOWEST, a leading snowmobile magazine/forum, for the last few years and our ORV program has increased usable trail mileage statewide.

-Recent economic impact studies have demonstrated that Wyoming's State Parks, Historic Sites and Trails have a cumulative annual economic impact of \$497.8 million, \$20.0 million in state and local tax revenue, and supports 3,891 jobs.
+Recent economic impact studies have demonstrated that Wyoming's State Parks, Historic Sites & Trails have a cumulative annual economic impact of \$497.8 million, \$20.0 million in state and local tax revenue, and supports 3,891 jobs.
 In a 2009 economic study, Wyoming's state parks and historic sites had a \$78.1 million impact which supported 1,123 jobs and \$3.0 million in taxes.
 In a 2012 economic study, Wyoming's Snowmobile Trails had a \$175.5 million impact supporting 1,300 jobs and \$7.4 million in taxes.
-In a 2012 economic study, Wyoming's Off Road Vehicle Trails had a \$244.2 million impact supporting 1,468 jobs and \$9.6 million in taxes.
-These studies can be found at http://wyoparks.state.wy.us/.
+In a 2012 economic study, Wyoming's Off Road Vehicle Trails users accounted for a \$244.2 economic contribution consisting of \$206 million in direct expenditures and \$36 million in secondary economic activity supporting 1,468 jobs and \$9.6 million in taxes.
+These studies can be found at http://wyoparks.state.wy.us/ by clicking on "Planning" in the horizontal menu bar and by clicking on "Trail Reports" on the Trails Program page.